mariusc/apple-sdk/README.md

 ### *RelayrApp*

-A representation of your iOS/OSX app on the Relayr Cloud.
-You need this object to interact with the Relayr services (it is worth noticing that this is not a singleton and theoretically you can define as many Relayr apps as you wish).
+A representation of your iOS/OSX app on the relayr [Cloud Platform](https://developer.relayr.io/documents/Welcome/Platform).
+This object is required in order to interact with the Relayr services (it is worth noticing that this is not a singleton and theoretically, you can define as many relayr apps as you wish).

-An instance of `RelayrApp` can be created by passing the credentials (*appID*, *OAuthClientSecret*, and *redirectURI*) obtained from the [Developer Dashboard](https://developer.relayr.io/dashboard/apps/myApps), when you define the application to use the Relayr Cloud.
+An instance of `RelayrApp` can be created by passing the credentials (*appID*, *OAuthClientSecret*, and *redirectURI*) obtained from the [Developer Dashboard](https://developer.relayr.io/dashboard/apps/myApps), when you define the application to use the relayr Cloud Platform.

 ```objective-c
 [RelayrApp appWithID:@"..."
 OAuthClientSecret:@"..." redirectURI:@"..." completion:^(NSError* error, RelayrApp* app){